 A significant proportion of school’s funds this year has been raised one inspiring, five-year-old kindergarten student, Abi Pigram.
 Abi lives with her parents, Mark and Iris, and younger brother, Calvin, on their farm near the village of Nangus, which is 24 kilometres west of Gundagai.

-Over the six weeks of her school’s Jump Rope program, Abi has skipped a total of about 14 hours and raised an impressive $7,423.
-This makes Abi the second-highest individual Jump Rope fundraiser so far this year in all of Australia!
+Over the six weeks of her school’s Jump Rope program, Abi has skipped a total of 29 hours and raised an impressive $8,532 making her the second-highest fundraiser in 2020!

 Abi’s relatives, in particular, have got behind her skipping efforts, as her family has a history of a genetic heart condition called hypertrophic obstructive cardiomyopathy (HOCM).
 This leads to the muscle in the wall of the heart growing and thickening to the point that it blocks blood flow leaving the heart.